 Plagiarism and other forms of academic dishonesty are unacceptable at the JFRC and will be dealt with in accordance with Loyola University Chicago's guidelines.
-Please familiarize yourself with Loyola's standards here: http://www.luc.edu/academics/catalog/undergrad/reg_academicintegrity.shtml.
-You are responsible to comply with the LUC Student Handbook.
+Please familiarize yourself with Loyola's standards here:

 Late or Missed Assignments

 Late or missed assignments will not be accepted for grading without the authorization of the instructor.